duliodenis/Project-Euler/problem-01/README.md

 Find the sum of all the multiples of 3 or 5 below 1000.

+###Objective-C and Swift Solutions
+I have the solution to this project in both Objective-C in the problem01 project as well as in Swift in the Problem01.playground file.

 ### Support or Contact
 Visit [ddApps.co](http://ddapps.co) to see more.